 StepsMethod 1Method 1 of 10:Keep your cool.

 01COMING SOON1It’s easy to get fired up when your family is fighting.
 If you feel like you might yell or explode instead of talking calmly, take a walk around the block to calm down first.
 No matter who you’re talking to, doing it in a calm manner will go much better than yelling or screaming.XYou can also try breathing deeply or counting to 10 anytime you feel yourself getting stressed.Getting physical is never a good idea either.
-Try punching your pillow or hitting a baseball a few times to out some of your aggression before you talk with your family members.Method 2Method 2 of 10:Call a family meeting.
+Try punching your pillow or hitting a baseball a few times to work out some of your aggression before you talk with your family members.Method 2Method 2 of 10:Call a family meeting.

 03COMING SOON1It will be much easier to talk to everyone at the same time.
 See if there’s a good time and day that works for everyone in your family to get together.
 Then, you can all meet up and talk about your issues.XIf you’re younger, try asking your parents to call a family meeting and invite all your siblings.If the problem is with your extended family, consider asking them to talk over video chat or on the phone.Method 3Method 3 of 10:Listen to everyone.